 One year of training for a lifetime of teaching

 If you’d like to become a Secondary teacher, think about what subject you want to teach.
 We currently have a range of 16 subjects in Secondary and the option to study Primary or Primary with Maths.
 Take a look at the subjects on offer below!

-You can also take a look at 2022/2023 secondary bursary information in our Information Booklet!
+You can also take a look at 2023/2024 secondary bursary information on the Get into Teaching website.

 Further funding information can be found here.

 Once you’ve chosen your Subject, you will need to write a personal statement.

 When you apply you’ll need to give details about:

 - your qualifications, including your GCSEs and A levels (or equivalents) and degree